scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 ]
 ```

-The `minversion` will print a nicer error if your pytest is too old (though, ironically, it won't read this is the version is too old, so setting "6" or less in `pyproject.toml` is rather pointless).
+The `minversion` will print a nicer error if your `pytest` is too old (though, ironically, it won't read this is the version is too old, so setting "6" or less in `pyproject.toml` is rather pointless).
 The `addopts` setting will add whatever you put there to the command line when you run; `-ra` will print a summary "r"eport of "a"ll results, which gives you a quick way to review what tests failed and were skipped, and why. `--showlocals` will print locals in tracebacks. `--strict-markers` will make sure you don't try to use an unspecified fixture.
 And `--strict-config` will error if you make a mistake in your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filter_warnings` will cause all warnings to be errors (you can add allowed warnings here too).
-Finally, `testpaths` will limit pytest to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
+Finally, `testpaths` will limit `pytest` to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
 [See the docs](https://docs.pytest.org/en/stable/customize.html) for more options.

 pytest also checks the current and parent directories for a `conftest.py` file.
 If it finds them, they will get run outer-most to inner-most.
 These files let you add fixtures and other pytest configurations (like hooks for test discovery, etc) for each directory.
 For example, you could have a "mock" folder, and in that folder, you could have a `conftest.py` that has a mock fixture with `autouse=True`, then every test in that folder will get this mock applied.

 In general, do not place a `__init__.py` file in your tests; there's not often a reason to make the test directory importable, and it can confuse package discovery algorithms.

 Python hides important warnings by default, mostly because it's trying to be
 nice to users.
-You are a developer, you don't want it to be "nice".
+If you are a developer, you don't want it to be "nice".
 You want to
 find and fix warnings before they cause user errors!
 Locally, you should run
 with `-Wd`, or set `export PYTHONWARNINGS=d` in your environment.
-The pytest
+The `pytest`
-warning filter "error" will ensure that pytest will fail if it finds any
+warning filter "error" will ensure that `pytest` will fail if it finds any
 warnings.

 ### Running pytest

 You can run pytest directly with `pytest` or `python -m pytest`.
 You can optionally give a directory or file to run on.
 You can also select just some subset of tests with `-k <expression>`, or an exact test with `filename.py::test_name`.

 If a test fails, you have lots of options to save time in debugging.
-Adding `-l`/`--show-locals` will print out the local values in the tracebacks (and can be added by default, see above).
+Adding `-l`/`--showlocals` will print out the local values in the tracebacks (and can be added by default, see above).
 You can run `pytest` with `--pdb`, which will drop you into a debugger on each failure.
 Or you can use `--trace` which will drop you into a debugger at the start of each test selected (so probably use the selection methods above). `pytest` also supports `breakpoint()` in Python 3.7+.
 You can also start out in your debugger at the beginning of the last failed test with `--trace --lf`.
 [See the docs](https://docs.pytest.org/en/stable/usage.html) for more running tips.

 ## Guidelines for writing good tests